jiaqili0714/portfolio/mini-projects/README.md

 ### Revision

 After receiving feedback from me on both submissions, you will have an opportunity to revise one of your submissions.
+This assignment has three steps:

+1. Read this document on creating a revision plan.
+2. Open and follow the instructions in revision-plan.Rmd.
-You will revise this submission in the same Markdown document you had previously been working in, and you will push your changes to this GitHub repo.
-In additional
+3. Revision your submission in the same Markdown document you had previously been working in based on what you outlined in your revision plan.
+Push your changes to GitHub.

-First, you should read the attached document on how to create a revision plan.
-Then you should begin writing a revision plan, following the template in the Markdown document in this directory.
-Finally, revise your MP following your revision plan.
-Remember that grammar, spelling, and punctuation concerns should not be included in a revision plan.
+> Remember that grammar, spelling, and punctuation concerns should not be included in a revision plan.
 Those concerns are addressed in a proofreading stage, not a revising stage.

 #### Criteria for Completion